ziyacivan/ziyacivan/README.md

 I usually use these technologies like Python, Django, DRF, and PostgreSQL, for REST Api projects, but I have experience in Frontend fundamentals as well.

 ## Recent Work History
 I am working 2+ years at Akinon.
 I develop roadmap features, analyzing how we can implement new features into our current business logics.
-I am working like an architect, but I am not in an architect role.

 **Core responsibilities**:
 - Developing roadmap features (We're getting +100 tasks from the roadmap every year for each developer on my team)